John Hersey: Honors

 On October 5, 2007, the United States Postal Service announced that it would honor five journalists of the 20th century with first-class rate postage stamps, to be issued on Tuesday, April 22, 2008: Martha Gellhorn, John Hersey, George Polk, Rubén Salazar, and Eric Sevareid.
 Postmaster General Jack Potter announced the stamp series at the Associated Press managing editors meeting in Washington, D.C.

 In 1968, John Hersey High School in Arlington Heights, Illinois was named in his honor.

 Soon before Hersey's death, then Acting President of Yale Howard Lamar decided the university should honor its long-serving alumnus.
 The result was the annual John Hersey Lecture, the first of which was delivered March 22, 1993, by historian and Yale graduate David McCullough, who noted Hersey's contributions to Yale but reserved his strongest praise for the former magazine writer's prose.
-Hersey had "portrayed our time," McCullough observed, "with a breadth and artistry matched by very few.
+Hersey had "portrayed our time", McCullough observed, "with a breadth and artistry matched by very few.
 He has given us the century in a great shelf of brilliant work, and we are all his beneficiaries."

 The John Hersey Prize at Yale was endowed during 1985 by students of the author and former Pierson College master.
 The prize is awarded to "a senior or junior for a body of journalistic work reflecting the spirit and ideals of John Hersey: engagement with moral and social issues, responsible reportage and consciousness of craftsmanship."
 Winners of the John Hersey Prize include David M. Halbfinger (Yale Class of 1990) and Motoko Rich (Class of 1991), who both later had reporting careers for The New York Times, and journalist Jacob Weisberg (Class of 1985), who would become editor-in-chief of The Slate Group.
 Among Hersey's earlier students at Yale was Michiko Kakutani, formerly the chief book critic of The New York Times, as well as film critic Gene Siskel.

 During his lifetime, Hersey served in many jobs associated with writing, journalism and education.
 He was the first non-academic named master of a Yale residential college.
 He was past president of the Authors League of America, and he was elected chancellor by the membership of the American Academy of Arts and Letters.
-Hersey was an honorary fellow of Clare College, Cambridge University.
+Hersey was an honorary fellow of Clare College, Cambridge.
 He was awarded honorary degrees by Yale University, the New School for Social Research, Syracuse University, Washington and Jefferson College, Wesleyan University, The College of William and Mary and others.